Mufa0/nav-quarkus/README.md

 ### Data layer

 - Each update ( CREATE, UPDATE, DELTE ) call to persistance layer has to be done inside transaction.
 Transaction can be started manually through TransactionManagement or by annotating method with @Transactional.
+- Transaction can have multiple arguments which determinates how transaction will behave if it is part of another transaction:
+	- **Transactional(REQUIRED)**: Starts transaction if none was started.
+Stays in one if it is already started.
+  - **Transactional(REQUIRES_NEW)**: Always starts new transaction, if there is one existing terminate it
+  - **Transactional(MANDATORY)**: Fails if no transaction was added.
+Works in existing one.
+  - **Transactional(SUPPORTS)**: Join already started transaction, otherwise work without transaction
+  - **Transactional(NEVER)**: If transaction was started raise exception, otherwise work without transaction.
 - Fetched entity has to be updated and persisted.
 Quarkus will not allow to create new entity and add id of previous one to it to save it ( like Spring does )
 - You can work directly with EntityManager or with Panache.
 - Panache is wrapper around EntityManagement developed by Quarkus team.
 It implements two patterns: